coldtest-berlin/pq-single-address-backup/README.md

 ### Motivation

 The problem with plain seed: If you store 64 hex or mnemonic at home in open form, anyone who finds the paper steals the funds.
-You can't make copies, you can't put it in Gmail/cloud, you can't give a copy to heirs today. • Result: people have 1 copy hidden in a drawer.
+You can't make copies, you can't put it in Gmail/cloud.
+Result: people have 1 copy hidden in a drawer.
 Fire/theft = loss.

 The second problem are inheritors which may be not familiar with HD wallets and descriptors.
-For long-term inheritance and single-address cold storage, many users need something much simpler:
+For long-term cold storage and inheritance, we suggest an encrypted single-address backup.

 - one address.
-- one text line ~106 chars Base58 (encrypted private key).
+- one text line 106 chars Base58 (encrypted private key).
-- No descriptors.
-- No derivation paths.
-- No HD wallet knowledge required.
+- No descriptors, no derivation paths, no HD wallet knowledge required.
-- Password protected like BIP-38 (2012): `WIF + password -> 6P...`
+- Password protected like BIP-38 (2012): `WIF + password -> 6P...`.
+You can make many copies and keep them in different places.

 **This does the same for PQ:**